The sustainability case for business

 Much has been written on the "business case for sustainability".
 These papers argue that considering social and environmental impacts, once dismissed as "externalities" by conventional business logic, can actually help an enterprise better identify costs, risks and opportunities for innovation.
 In fact, I have written a series about a detailed process for developing such a case.
 But this may only be half the story.

-The business case for sustainability attempts to create an economic argument for businesses to care about their social and environmental impact beyond what regulations require.
+Flipping the Conversation The business case for sustainability attempts to create an economic argument for businesses to care about their social and environmental impact beyond what regulations require.

 It is as if a hard-nosed CEO stands up to the environment and the poor and, looking up briefly from her quarterly earnings report, says, "Why should I care?
 How could thinking more than I have to about the environment and social impact possibly help my company?"